gauravtiwari/relay-rails-blog/readme.md

-### WIP: Blog application powered by Rails, react, graphql and Relay.
+### WIP: Demo blog application powered by Rails, react, graphql and Relay.

 This blog is an exploration excerise to understand two new technologies - GraphQL and Relay.
 We are using standard rails application together with npm for handling front-end dependencies.